-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient services covered during a non-covered inpatient stay (continued) Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies Please refer below to Prosthetic Devices and Related Supplies Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services Please refer below to Outpatient Rehabilitation Services This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant ordered by your doctor.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient services covered during a non-covered inpatient stay (continued) Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech language therapy, and occupational therapy Please refer below to Prosthetic Devices and Related Supplies Please refer below to Outpatient Rehabilitation Services Please refer below to Prosthetic Devices and Related Supplies Please refer below to Outpatient Rehabilitation Services Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew order yearly if your treatment is needed into the next plan year.
-There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicare-covered medical nutrition therapy services.
-There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicare-covered medical nutrition therapy services.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next plan year.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.